j-geuter/GSI/README.md

 by running the SLURM file `spec.slurm`.
 This will start a job with 3 GPUs.
 Change the job file accordingly with your credentials.

 ## Credits
-We would like to thank Red Hat for their [RewardHub](https://github.com/Red-Hat-AI-Innovation-Team/reward_hub) repository, and
+We would like to thank Red Hat AI Innovation Team for their [RewardHub](https://github.com/Red-Hat-AI-Innovation-Team/reward_hub) repository, and
 OpenAI for their [PRM800k](https://github.com/openai/prm800k) repository, from which we are using the grading function for grading correctness of LLM-generated answers.